dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 `@konst` these must be invoked on constant objects and will be folded away - compiler does not need to store any information itself.

+> [!NOTE]
+>
+> `dart:mirrors` allows developer to ignore privacy, enumerate and access
+> private fields and methods.
+However Dart VM does mark `dart:*` classes
+> as non-reflectable.
+Similar approach should be probably taken with compile
+> time reflection: `FieldInfo.getFrom` should ignore privacy unless target
+> is marked as non-reflectable.

 ### It's a spectrum of choice

 I have intentionally avoided saying that `@konst` has to be a language feature and that any Dart implementation needs to support compile time constant evaluation of `@konst`.
-I think we should consider doing this as a toolchain feature, similar to how `platform-const` is implemented.
+I think we should implement this as a toolchain feature, similar to how `platform-const` is implemented.

 For example, a native JIT or DDC (development mode JS compiler) could simply implement `TypeInfo` on top of runtime reflection.
 This way developer can debug